Yutaka Ozaki: Tribute covers

 Ozaki's relief at Shibuya Cross Tower in Shibuya, Tokyo.

-Thelma Aoyama, Akina Nakamori, Mika Nakashima, Kazumasa Oda, Ryuichi Kawamura, Hikaru Utada, Ayaka, Kobukuro, Tsuyoshi Domoto and many other Japanese artists have covered Ozaki's song, "I Love You".
+Thelma Aoyama, Akina Nakamori, Mika Nakashima, Kazumasa Oda, Ryuichi Kawamura, Hikaru Utada, Ayaka, Kobukuro, Tsuyoshi Domoto, Kyogo Kawaguchi and many other Japanese artists have covered Ozaki's song, "I Love You".

 American singer-songwriter Debbie Gibson recorded an English-language cover of "I Love You" in her 2010 album Ms. Vocalist.
 In addition, American guitarist Marty Friedman recorded an instrumental cover of "I Love You" in his 2011 album Tokyo Jukebox 2.

 Nanase Aikawa, Goto Maki, MINMI and Tomiko Van have covered "Oh My Little Girl".
 Shunsuke Kiyokiba also has covered two of his songs, "Taiyou no Hahen" (太陽の破片) and "Futatsu no Kokoro" (ふたつの心).
 Shimizu Shota covered his song, "Forget-Me-Not" and Mr. Children has covered "Boku ga Boku de Aru tame ni" (僕が僕であるために) on "ap' bank fes.
 2010".

 In 2013, K-pop artist and main vocalist of Big Bang, Daesung (known in Japan as "D-Lite") covered "I Love You" and it was used as the theme song for the drama I Love You.

 In 2014, Tamai Shiroi of Momoiro Clover Z, sang a cover of "Graduation" for a special concert.